asuworks/chronodocs/README.md

 ### Expected Results

-Watch the phase directory transform in real-time:
+Watch the web dashboard or phase directory transform in real-time:

 ```
 Before: